Signed in as:

 filler@godaddy.com

-The questions that you should be asking is what do I do if the object does not come out?
+The question that you should be asking is What do I do if the object does not come out?

 This is when choking becomes complicated.